14 effective tips on how to lower your blood pressure

 5. Avoid convenience foods

-You may already know that you should avoid convenience foods.
+You may already know that you should avoid convenience foods especially when you have chronic kidney disease.
 In addition to phosphates and additives, convenience products such as instant soups, frozen pizza, chips and other snacks contain a lot of salt, sugar, refined carbohydrates and fats.
 Even low-fat products often contain additional salt and sugar.
 Remember: fat is generally not bad, but an essential nutrient!
 "Healthy fats" are a key component of a healthy diet.

 6. Stop smoking